saraalinazari/Burger-HW-1/README.md

 + Download [Chrome](https://www.google.com/chrome/browser/desktop/index.html) for your specific operating system.

 ## Requirements
-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+In this homework assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

 ## Code Higlights